-Hierarchy of control measures
+Figure 12: Hierarchy of control measures

-Using the hierarchy of control to manage risks will help you make sure you are using the most effective control measures first.
-Table 6 below provides examples of control measures that might be used to manage asbestos risks.
+Using the hierarchy of control measures to manage risks will help you make sure you are using the most effective control measures first.
+Table 6 below provides examples of control measures that might be used to manage risks at events.

-ACT TION WHAT IS THIS?
-Elin nination Removing the source of harm, for example arranging for asbestos to be removed from the building or workplace.
+Action What is this?
+Elimination Removing the source of harm, for example arranging for asbestos to be removed from the building or workplace.
 Substituting (wholly or partly) Swapping the hazard with something that has a lower risk.
-MINIMISATION Isolating or preventing contact Separating people from the source of harm, for example enclosing asbestos material to minimise the risk of exposure.
-Using engineering control measures Using physical control measures to reduce exposure to a hazard, for example using equipment to minimise the release of asbestos fibres.
+Isolating or preventing contact Separating people from the source of harm, for example enclosing asbestos material to minimise the risk of exposure.
+Minimisation Using engineering control measures Using physical control measures to reduce exposure to a hazard, for example using equipment to minimise the of release of asbestos fibres.
 Using administrative control measures Using safe methods of work, procedures, or processes, for example using signs and labels to identify areas where there is asbestos.
 Using personal protective equipment (PPE) Using or wearing items to minimise risks to personal health and safety, for example providing your workers with respiratory protective equipment.

-TABLE 6:

-Example control measures for the management of asbestos material
+Table 6: Example control measures for the management of asbestos material